cybertec-postgresql/pgwatch2/docs/preparing_databases.rst

 monitoring role.

-If using a superuser login (recommended only for local "push" setups) you have full access to all Postgres metrics and would need *helpers* only for OS statistics (as of pgwatch2 version 1.6.0).
+If using a superuser login (recommended only for local "push" setups) you have full access to all Postgres metrics and would need *helpers* only for OS remote statistics.
+For local (push) setups as of pgwatch2 version 1.8.4 the most typical OS metrics are covered by the "--direct-os-stats" flag, explained below.

 For unprivileged monitoring users it is highly recommended to take these additional steps on the "to be monitored" database to get maximum value out of pgwatch2 in the long run.
 Without these additional steps, you lose though about